dgodovich/personal_logseq/pages/Interviews.md

 			- January 22 / 23 (can)
 			- January 22 / 24 (can't do because of princeton)
 - Expected timeline
-	- UW
-		- in person in jan or feb
-		- People got invites on grad cafe 12/19 and I did not
-			- One of them says that you have to select which date by 12/23 which is monday, so not looking great
-		- From grad cafe:
-			- Jan 29 – Feb 1
-			- Feb 12-15, 2025 (conflicts with skiing)
 	- JHU
 		- virtual in january
 		- last year